Spruce

 The Spruce Railroad Trail, as the name implies, follows an old railroad bed along Lake Crescent.
 It is a popular destination due to its location and well maintained, generally level trail.
 If the entire hike is not possible for you, there are many wonderful views along the entire trail; you can turn back at any time and still have a rewarding experience.

 The footpath is about .10 mile and is a bit steep and narrow with many rocks, ruts, and roots in the way.
-The first 10 paces are steep then it climbs more gently to another steep section with many ruts and loose tread.
+The first few feet are steep then it climbs more gently to another steep section with many ruts and loose tread.
 It then shortly and steeply descends to the picturesque footbridge over Devils Punchbowl.
 It may be crowded here, and there isn’t much room, so you may have to find a place to stand or sit until you can cross.
 The view is pretty amazing, but it is only one destination on a hike that offers many viewpoints.

 From the bridge, the path ascends briefly to a rock outcropping over the lake; you have to step up and over and down the rocks, but it is pretty sure footing.
 Then it is a very short gentle walk to connect with the main trail on the other side of the tunnel.